Subjective Causality in Choice: Behavioral Foundations

 The relative frequency with which the DM takes two actions, their \emph{Luce ratio}, indicates the strength of her preference.
-Since the set of consequences is compact, there is a best and worst outcome.
+Since the set of outcomes is finite, there is a best and worst outcome.
 These provide a natural limit to how much she prefers one action to another, which bounds the Luce ratio.
 The axiom thus bounds the size of the mistakes that the DM can make.
-In the running example, the doctor's Luce ratio for any two treatments is bounded above by that of the one she believes will always lead to a good health outcome and that of the one she believes will always leads to a bad health.